sagemath/trac_to_gh/Issue 5667.md

 # Issue 5667: matrix modified when operation should be rolled back

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5667

 Original creator: jason